AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 }
 ```

 Why did we set `super(name,age)` ?
-Because our `Adult` class inherits name and age from the `Person` therefore we don't need to redeclare them.
+Because our `Adult` class inherits name and age from the `Person`, therefore we don't need to redeclare them.
 Super will simply create a new Person for us.

 If we now run the code again we will get this: